 The Technology Innovation and Emissions Reduction Regulation ("TIER") is Alberta's output-based carbon pricing regime for large emitters.
-The TIER facilitates emissions reductions relative to facilities that emitted 100,000 tonnes of GHGs or more in 2016 or any subsequent year.
-The TIER also allows facilities emitting less than 100,000 tonnes of GHGs but more than 2,000 tonnes of GHGs to opt-in and apply to be regulated as an aggregate facility.
+The TIER facilitates emissions reductions for facilities that emitted 100,000 tonnes of GHGs or more in 2016 or any subsequent year.
+The TIER also allows facilities emitting less than 100,000 tonnes of GHGs but more than 2,000 tonnes of GHGs to opt-in as a regulated facility.
 Facilities which are subject to the TIER are exempt from the federal output-based carbon price included in the GGPPA as the regimes are currently deemed equivalent.
-This equivalence may be re-evaluated as the federal government increases the stringency of the benchmark under the GGPPA, but the TIER has, to date, kept pace with that benchmark, including through a December 2022 ministerial order confirming that the TIER carbon price will align with the GGPPA carbon price between 2023 and 2030.
 Amendments to the TIER came into force on January 1, 2023 and include, among other things, the addition of emissions associated with flaring to the regulated emissions of aggregate oil and gas facilities and the annual tightening of emission reduction benchmarks.
-As of December 31, 2022, Pembina had ten processing facilities, along with three aggregate facilities (as a result of the opt-in option) subject to the TIER.
-At present, the operational and financial impacts of TIER are minimal and are anticipated to not change substantially over the next few years, subject to any significant increase in carbon price that may be imposed on Alberta pursuant to the GGPPA, the Net-Zero Act or resulting policies.
+As at December 31, 2024, Pembina had eleven TIER large final emitter facilities, including the Alberta section of the Alliance Pipeline, and five TIER aggregate facilities.
+At present, the operational and financial impacts of TIER are anticipated to increase over the next five years, due to annual increases in both carbon pricing and stringency of emissions performance benchmarks.
 As more facilities expand and increase production, it is anticipated that additional facilities will become subject to the TIER.
 The potential costs and benefits to Pembina of those facilities under the TIER are continuing to be assessed.